 INTERACT TA Ambassadors are scientists who have conducted research at INTERACT stations with the support from Transnational Access.
 TA Ambassadors share knowledge –based on their practical experience- about the Transnational Access at scientific meetings and congresses and among their institutions and networks.

-The first cohort of Transnational Access Ambassadors is introduced below.
+The Transnational Access Ambassadors are introduced below.
 You are welcome to approach our TA Ambassadors in meetings and congresses to learn more about INTERACT, and opportunities related to Transnational Access for your research!

-Dr Kathryn Adamson is a geomorphologist and sedimentologist working at Manchester Metropolitan University in the UK.
-She is interested in the response of glaciers and river systems to According to the United Nations Framework Convention on Climate Change, climate change is change in the climate of the whole Earth or a region of the Earth that is believed..., over modern and Quaternary timescales.
+Dr. Kathryn Adamson is a geomorphologist and sedimentologist working at Manchester Metropolitan University in the UK.
+She is interested in the response of glaciers and river systems to climate change, over modern and Quaternary timescales.
 Her research has focused on recent glacier change and meltwater processes in Iceland and Greenland, and Quaternary glacier and river behaviour in Montenegro, Norway, Greece, and Britain.
 She has worked at Arctic Station and Zackenberg in Greenland with support from Transnational Access.
 Next summer, she will continue her studies at the Villum Research Station at Station Nord in Greenland.